kerimoyle/cellml-specification/src/reference/informative/informB9_reset1.rst

     - Which variable will tell us when to trigger the change?
       This is called the "test variable" and is referenced by the :code:`test_variable` attribute in the :code:`reset` block.
       The test variable can be the same as the reset variable.
+    - What happens if more than one reset points to the same reset variable?
+      This will be sorted out by the unique :code:`order` attribute on each :code:`reset` element which changes this reset variable.
+      The order will determine which of the valid competing resets is applied.
     - What new value should be given to the reset variable?
       This is called the "reset value" and is specified by evaluating the MathML content which is inside the :code:`reset_value` element child of this :code:`reset` element.
     - What value of the test variable should be used to trigger the change?
       This is called the "test value" and is specified by evaluating the MathML content inside the :code:`test_value` element child of this :code:`reset` element.
-    - What happens if more than one reset point to the same reset variable?
-      This will be sorted out by the unique :code:`order` attribute on each :code:`reset` element which changes this reset variable.
-      The order will determine which of the valid competing resets is applied.

     In the following example we want to model the position of an automatic vacuum cleaner as it deflects off two opposite walls in a room.
     The device follows a straight line until it encounters a wall, at which point it immediately switches direction and travels back to the other wall.